 Heatmap offers a free version.
 Prices start at $100/month after that.

 Lastly, Hotjar is another great option for website and UX designers who want to visualize visitor interaction on their site.

 Hotjar provides click, move, and scroll heatmaps so you can easily see how visitors are moving through your website.
-They also feature their own version of screen recordings, conversion funnels, and tools to analyze forms on your site.
+Ivan Teh from AdVisible loves that HotJar also features their own version of screen recordings, conversion funnels, and tools to analyze forms on your site.

 One differentiating feature they promote is their instant feedback tool.
 With Hotjar, you have the option to gather site visitor feedback through their customizable widget.
 This way, you’re not only visualizing behavior, but you’re gathering human feedback.

 Hotjar pricing begins at $29/month; a free trial is available for 15 days.